Crafting In-context Examples according to LMs' Parametric Knowledge: Known Examples vs. Unknown Examples

 \subsection{Single Answer Study}

-In this study, we provide only one answer from multi answer set in in-context examples.
-For example, if question in in-context example is ``who was the president of U.S.?", we can either provide a famous president or a lesser-known president as an answer.
-Both are ``correct" answers, but which answer would lead to better model performance?
+In this study, we further control for variability in the questions used in in-context examples.
+We fix the in-context example set and manipulate the multi-answer set, such that we provide only one answer from multi answer set for each in-context example.
+For example, if a question in in-context example is ``Who was the president of U.S.?'', we can either provide a famous president or a lesser-known president as an answer.
+Both are `correct' answers, but which answer would lead to better model performance?

-For each question in our evaluation set, we will retrieve top five most similar examples in training set as in-context examples.
-Below we discuss how to choose a single gold answer from gold answer set for each selected in-context examples.
-We will measure perplexity of each answer to approximate how well LM `knows' the answer.
-For each example, a pair of question $q$ and gold answer set $\{a^*_1, a^*_2, ... a^*_n\}$, we form a prefix $p$ by prepending top five most similar examples to the query $q$.\footnote{We present an example prefix in Appendix ~\ref{prompt_example}. } Then, we compute the length normalized perplexity of each answer $a^*_i$ and prefix $p$ as follows: We will order the gold answer set in descending order of perplexity, and select an answer at the $x$-th quantile.
+For each question in our evaluation set, we retrieve the top five most similar examples from the training set as in-context examples.
+We measure the perplexity of each answer to approximate how well LM `knows' the answer.
+For each example, a pair of question $q$ and gold answer set $\{a^*_1, a^*_2, ... a^*_n\}$, we form a prefix $p$ by prepending the top five most similar examples to the query $q$.\footnote{We present an example prefix in Appendix ~\ref{prompt_example}. } Then, we compute the length normalized perplexity of each answer $a^*_i$ and prefix $p$ as follows: We order the gold answer set in descending order of perplexity, and select an answer at the $x$-th quantile.
 This way, an answer at the 100\% quantile represents the most `known' answer, as its perplexity is the lowest among the gold answers.

-Figure ~\ref{fig:oneans} presents the $F1_{EM}$ score among various $x$-th quantile.
+Figure~\ref{fig:oneans} presents the $F1_{EM}$ score among various $x$-th quantile.
 We observe a clear trend across all three datasets, that using a `known' answer leads LM to generate more accurate answer.
-However, these in-context examples are incomplete, only presenting one answer while there are multiple valid answers.
-This leads to low performance overall, as LM will only generate a single answer.
-In the next section, we formulate fixed in-context example set where gold answer set is preserved.
+The overall F1 score is low, due to low recall, as these in-context examples are incomplete.\footnote{Since we provide only one answer for all in-context examples, LM predicts a single answer for each question.} Nonetheless, this experiment affirms that crafting in-context examples by considering the model's parametric knowledge can impact the final performance.